Marty McSorley: Assault conviction

 In a game between the Bruins and the Vancouver Canucks in Vancouver on February 21, 2000, McSorley swung his stick and hit Donald Brashear in the head with 4.6 seconds left in the game.
-Brashear fell backwards and hit his head hard on the ice, losing consciousness and suffering a Grade III concussion.
-McSorley was charged with assault and suspended by the NHL for the remainder of the 1999–2000 season (including the playoffs), missing 23 games.
+Brashear fell backward and hit his head hard on the ice, losing consciousness and suffering a Grade III concussion.
+McSorley was charged with assault and suspended by the NHL for the remainder of the 1999–2000 season and the playoffs, missing 23 games.
 On October 6, 2000, Judge William Kitchen of the Provincial Court of British Columbia found him guilty of assault with a weapon for his attack on Brashear.
 He was sentenced to 18 months probation.
 The trial was the first for an on-ice attack by an NHL player since Dino Ciccarelli's 1988 trial.

-After his assault conviction, his NHL suspension was extended to one full year through February 21, 2001.
+After his conviction, his NHL suspension was extended to one full year through February 21, 2001.
 It was the longest suspension for an on-ice incident in modern NHL history.
 McSorley's contract expired during the suspension, and he would never play in another NHL game.

-He appeared in 14 games for the Grand Rapids Griffins of the IHL in 2000-01, and retired at the end of the season.